Rotating scalarized supermassive black holes: Introduction

 Generally, scalarization is unattainable for BHs with intermediate and supermassive mass scales~\cite{Antoniou:2021zoy, Liu:2022eri,Jiang:2023yyn,Zhang:2022cmu,Doneva:2022yqu,Doneva:2022ewd}.
 Consquently, the prevailing expectation is that BHs in these mass ranges should be well described by the Kerr metric, even when solar-mass BHs are not.
 However, Ref.~\cite{eichhorn2023breaking} considers a model in which the Gauss-Bonnet term is quadratically coupled to a scalar field.
 By studying the model in spherical symmetry, they found that unlike in the conventional framework, BHs can undergo spontaneous scalarization within a finite mass window, which may include supermassive BHs.
 Such deviations are particularly interesting because they offer a potential observation window through future gravitational wave detectors like LISA, Taiji, and TianQin to probe into the underlying gravitational theory \cite{Danzmann:1997hm,Hu:2017mde,TianQin:2015yph,Li:2024rnk}.
+Building on the preliminary rotating solution analysis in Appendix A of Ref.~\cite{eichhorn2023breaking}, we present the first systematic parameter study of stationary axisymmetric scalarized black holes using pseudo-spectral methods.
+Our work quantifies scalarization suppression by spin and coupling constants, establishes entropy dominance over Kerr solutions, and maps the full existence domain beyond spherical symmetry.

 In the present paper, we extend these investigations to rotating BHs.
-By employing a quadratic-exponential coupling function, we explore how the inclusion of a quadratic Gauss-Bonnet term modifies the spectrum of rotating BH solutions.
+By employing a quadratic-exponential coupling function, we explore how the inclusion of a squared Gauss-Bonnet term modifies the spectrum of rotating BH solutions.
 Our study addresses two central questions: How does the presence of angular momentum affect the onset and domain of scalarization?
-And how do quadratic curvature corrections influence the stability and thermodynamic properties of these scalarized configurations compared to their Kerr counterparts?
+And how do squared curvature corrections influence the stability and thermodynamic properties of these scalarized configurations compared to their Kerr counterparts?
 To answer these questions, we numerically solve the full set of modified field equations under stationary and axisymmetric assumptions using the Chebyshev pseudo-spectral method combined with a Newton-Raphson iterative scheme.
-Our analysis reveals that both the spin parameter and the additional quadratic coupling act to suppress the scalarization, thereby reducing the parameter space in which scalarized solutions exist.
+Our analysis reveals that both the spin parameter and the additional squared coupling act to suppress the scalarization, thereby reducing the parameter space in which scalarized solutions exist.
 Nevertheless, in many regimes the scalarized BHs exhibit higher entropy than Kerr BHs of the same mass and spin, suggesting that they are thermodynamically favored.

 The paper is organized as follows.
 Sec.\ref{Theoretical setup} establishes the theoretical framework including action, field equations, and numerical boundary conditions.
 We further analyze the stability of general relativistic black holes under scalar perturbations and discuss the mechanisms of sGB coupling that drive spontaneous.
 Sec.\ref{Numerical method} details the numerical methodology employed to solve the system, focusing on the Chebyshev pseudo-spectral approach and the treatment of boundary conditions in compactified radial coordinates.
 Numerical results are presented in Sec.\ref{Numerical Results}, where we systematically explore the parameter space to characterize scalarized black hole solutions and their dependence on spin, coupling constants.
 Finally, Sec.\ref{Conclusions} summarizes our conclusions.
 Throughout this work, we adopt units $G$ = $c$ = 1.